So far this year…

 The current implementation, a tiered, fixed navigation is so big it obscures almost all page content on smaller devices.
 This is obviously far from ideal.
 I’m testing out some quick nav prototypes built with InVision Studio to get an idea of what might work.

 Getting to the nitty-gritty of smoothing out user flows for the upcoming new Hairforce site.

-I mainly provide UI, UX and IA consultancy and services for long-standing Karyx and NSource clients.
-I'll do most things apart from hosting.
-Hosting is a mug's game!
+I offer UI, UX and IA consultancy and support for long-standing Karyx and Nsource clients.

 I was making interactive CD-Roms for the BBC and Carlsberg-Tetley at MousePower in 1996, designing animated e-learning for BP at Nsource in 2000, and creating user-focused, content-driven websites for third sector organisations like the Ethical Trade Initiative and Refugee Action at Karyx until 2013.